Luca25702-pixel/Win-ten-extend/README.md

 # Why won't work?

-* Because you have an **Virtual PC Windows version or an SE one**
+* Because you have an **Virtual PC Windows version, an SE (School Edition) or a Windows Server install**
 * Beacuse cmd is turned off by your administrator (Refer to the help section)
-* Because you run a To Go Windows (Windows on external drive)
+* Because you run a To Go Windows (Windows on an external drive)

 # Disclaimer

-I am not responsible for any hardware or software damage.
+I am not responsible for any software damage.
 ****Use at your own risk!****

 # Help!